Las Vegas concertgoers: Gunfire 'went on and on and on'

 The crowd, some 22,000 people, gasped and looked around, confused but not yet in a state of full-blown panic.
 That would come shortly.

 Thirty-two floors above them, behind the gilded windows of the Mandalay Bay hotel across the Las Vegas Strip, a 64-year-old man -- later identified as Stephen Paddock of Mesquite, Nevada -- was raining down bullets.
-By the time Paddock was dead, it was the deadliest mass shooting in US history.
+By the time Paddock was dead, it was the deadliest mass shooting in modern US history.

 From concern to chaos